The metal chairs

-Metal chairs are a magnificent example of the historical evolution of design in the West.
-After the industrial revolution, the furniture is not limited to fabrics for upholstery and wood.
-They are new materials appearing, offering new possibilities.
-Afterwards, in closer times, were also introduced different types of plastic, filling of color dining rooms, lounges and bars half the world.
+are a magnificent example of the historic evolution of design in the Western world.
+After the industrial revolution, furniture was not just reduced to upholstery and wood.
+New materials emerged, offering new possibilities.
+Afterwards, different types of plastics were introduced, filling diningrooms, livingrooms and bars around the world with colour.

-So the metal chairs, are halfway between a touch of modernity and a retro touch which fascinates us.
-Yes, they are tough, durable, made of steel or aluminum, they are “from now”.
-But they aren't made of plastic.
-They are inextricably linked to the principles of heavy industry, though forms and structures evolved to suit the needs of the moment.
+.
+Yes, they are solid and strong, made of steel or aluminium, they are really “now”.
+But they are not made of plastic.
+They are inextricably linked to the principles of heavy industry.
+Although the forms and structures have evolved to adapt to the needs of each moment.

 Our catalog of metal chairs

-We also have other chairs that will surprise you for its originality.
-The Pitiusa chair, for example, recalls in some extent to the famous Wishbone chair by Hans J. Wegner, but with a more sober and straight style, especially, with a lacquered aluminum structure, to enjoy outdoors, unlike the original made of wood.
+We also have other chairs that will surprise you for their originality.
+The Pitiusa chair, for example, recalls to some extent the famous Wishbone chair by Hans J. Wegner, but with a more sober, rectilinear style and, above all, with a lacquered aluminum structure, which allows the chair to be used outdoors, unlike the original wooden version.

-Other metal chairs have a contemporary rabidly look.
-The Cubic chair drinks from the angular forms characteristics of the works of the German Konstantin Grcic.
+Other metal chairs have an extremely contemporary look.
+The Cubic chair is based on the angular shapes characteristic of the works of the German Konstantin Grcic.

-Why should we continue?
-It is better to find out for yourself our most "hard" and at the same time beautiful section.
+But why should we continue?
+It is much better to discover by yourself our most “solid”, and at the same time beautiful, section.